jiahualihuanahuan/web-scraping-monitoring/README.md

 # web-scraping
-using BeautifulSoup library to web scrape tables of data in python
+using BeautifulSoup library to scrape data from a website in python